dmshakur/uopeople_bs_computer_science/2019_2020/term_4/univ_1001_online_education_strategies/univ_1001_notes/college_success_chapter_2_exercises.md

 ## 3, Personal goals:
 ##### Short term goals:
 * Receive A.I.
 Engineer course certificate.
 COMPLETE
 * Finish course work for unit 7 UNIV 1001, and CS 1101.
+COMPLETE
 * Finish UNIV 1001, and CS 1101.
 * Finish reading Julia documentation.
 * Finish Julia Scientific Programming Coursera course.
 * Pay rent.
 COMPLETE
 * Pay for UoPeople course tests.
+COMPLETE
 * Get new laptop.
 * Get new Path Projects clothes.
 * Make naans, rice and Tagine chicken.
+COMPLETE
 * Write cover letters for jobs, at least 3.
+COMPLETE
 * Make any necessary changes and touch ups to resume.
+SORT OF COMPLETE
 * Run every day I can.
 * Listen to health podcasts.
+COMPLETING
 * Finish Deeplearning.AI Coursera course.
 * Get a job.
 * Build a reinforcement learning model, in Pytorch or Julia.
-* Build a GANs in Julia or Pytorch.
+* Build a GANs or auto-encoder in Julia or Pytorch.
 * Go to the doctor.
 * Get quart containers.
 ##### Mid term goals: